city guide 17 min read

 - Ages 6–13: Carpentry (two-week, a perennial favorite)

-JCAS uses a sliding-scale pricing model where families choose what they can afford within the posted range — a genuinely progressive approach to accessibility.
+JCAS uses a sliding-scale pricing model where families choose what they can afford within the posted range — a progressive approach to accessibility.
 Financial aid is also available for families where sliding scale isn't enough; requests must be submitted before April 15.

 Registration opened January 28, 2026 at 12pm.
 Camp runs June 8 through August 7.